SBA Loan Interest Rates: The Essential Guide

 EIDL loans provide funding for businesses impacted by a natural disaster, like a hurricane or tornado.
 The company must be located in a declared disaster area (the SBA makes the declaration).
 Borrowing amounts for EIDL loans go up to $2 million.

 Since the loans are intended as recovery loans, the SBA keeps the interest rates low.
 It’s the only loan in the program where you apply directly to the SBA.
-EIDL interest rates cannot exceed 4%, and most fall between 2.75%-3.75%.
+EIDL interest rates cannot exceed 4%, and most fall between 2.75% and 3.75%.
 The SBA sets the interest rate when it declares an area a disaster.

 SBA Microloans